skx/yal/PRIMITIVES.md

 * `translate`
   * Translate a string of characters, via a lookup table.
   * Used by `lower`, and `upper`.
+* `union`
+  * Return a list of all items in the specified two lists - without duplicates.
 * `upper`
   * Return an upper-case version of the specified string.
 * `upper-table`